mvarrone/simulate-ip-printer-webserver/README.md

     docker-compose down
     ```

-4. Test the containers are working by using a web browser and visiting `http://192.168.1.201/` and `http://192.168.1.202/`.
-Of course, you can also use curl or Postman
+4. Test the containers are working by using a web browser and visiting `http://192.168.1.201/` and `http://192.168.1.202/`

+    You can also use `curl` or `Postman`

     If working, you should see something like:
     ```md
     {
         'message': 'App is working',
-        'time': datetime information when it gets executed }
+        'time': datetime string
+    }
     ```

-5. Add data inside `devices.json` file (available at the `app` folder of [printer-monitoring project](https://github.com/mvarrone/printer-monitoring)).
-Data must be added in format of Python 3 dictionaries
+5. Add data printer inside the `devices.json` file.
+It must be added in the format of Python 3 dictionaries

+    Example:
+    ```md
+    {
+        "protocol": "http",
+        "ip_address": "192.168.1.201",
+        "port": 80,
+        "path": "etc",
+        "csv_filename": "mnt_info.csv"
+    }
+    ```

 6. Now, you can use that other project with new hosts available to be tested